Hawise of Chester, 1st Countess of Lincoln: Marriage and issue

 Hawise's husband Robert died in 1217 in London.
 He had been accidentally poisoned through medicine prepared by a Cistercian monk.
-Robert and his father had both been excommunicated in December 1215 as a result of the latter having been one of the 25 sureties of the Magna Carta six months before.
-Hawise died sometime between 6 June 1241 and 3 May 1243.
+Robert and his father had both been excommunicated in December 1215 as a result of the latter having been one of the 25 sureties of Magna Carta six months before.
+Hawise died March 1243.
 She was more than sixty years of age.

+She married secondly Sir Warren de Bostoke "The Visitation of Cheshire 1580" Harleian Society, vol. 18, p.
+27.